 What ecommerce customer service outsourcing covers

 Ecommerce customer service outsourcing handles order-status inquiries, returns and refunds, shipping issues, product questions, account access, and pre-purchase chat for online brands.
 Caribbean nearshore agents at $12 to $18 per agent hour fully loaded handle this work on US Eastern or Central hours with native English and direct integration into Shopify, BigCommerce, Magento, WooCommerce, and Gorgias support stacks.
+CFG runs ecommerce customer service programs on the full tech-enabled BPO stack: 100 percent AI QA on every ticket, real-time SLA dashboards, and our AI agent orchestration layer for ticket routing.
+Caribbean nearshore agents work inside Shopify, Gorgias, Zendesk, and other support platforms with read-only support roles for diagnosis; their core training is on CFG's proprietary tech-enabled operations platform.

 The scope is the standard contact-center workload of a direct-to-consumer brand: a Shopify or BigCommerce order ships late, the customer messages the brand on Instagram DMs or opens a Gorgias chat, an agent looks up the order, checks the ShipStation tracking, and either issues a replacement label or escalates to ops.
 Multiply that by every order-status, return, refund, and pre-purchase question across email, chat, voice, and social, and the workload becomes large enough that the founder or the founder's first ops hire stops being able to handle it.
 That is the inflection point where outsourcing pays for itself.